yujiri8/yujiri.xyz/software/go.md

 <h3 class="bad">No inline branching</h3>

-Go doesn't a conditional operator or any other type of control-flow-as-expression.
+Go doesn't have a conditional operator or any other type of control-flow-as-expression.
 I've been in a lot of situations, like with CSV, where I have a long row of values:
 ```
 	field1,
 	field2,